saaarplabs/saaarpmetaverse/README.md

 @EVERYONE shall be eligible for pre-launch TOKEN AIRDROP

-We are BUILDING, DECENTRALIZED SOCIAL MEDIA powered by DeFi, NFTs and WEB3 Let’s to do away with centralized middlemen; SAAARP METAVERSE is building decentralized social media dapps powered by DeFi, NFTs and Web3 where “data of users and how users data are used are owned by users”
+We are BUILDING, DECENTRALIZED SOCIAL MEDIA powered by DeFi, NFTs and WEB3 Let’s to do away with centralized middlemen; SAAARP LABS is building decentralized social media dapps powered by DeFi, NFTs and Web3 where “data of users and how users data are used are owned by users”